Sihor: Transition and quest

-Sinhpur and Sinhalpur are the next to come in picture.
-Period between Saraswatpur and Sinhpur is not thoroughly referred or documented, and the amount of historical information of this period is in scattered form, to be more precise the period between 5000 BC-3000 BC.
-Denoting the west coast of India and Kathiawar peninsula, the obvious influence of Indus Civilization on this region can be mapped through further archaeological explorations and insights, and, processing existing archaeological and geological data of Sihor region along with a prime focus on study of Vallabhi and Maitraka era, exploration, survey and excavations targeting the submerged city of Vallabhi which has been critically responsible for Aryan Colonization across the continent with significance of Buddhism and Jainism during that period.
+The names Sinhpur and Sinhalpur are the next in the historical record.
+The historical period between Saraswatpur and Sinhpur is not well documents, and the amount of historical information available is in scattered form, specifically the era between 5000 BC and 3000 BC.
+Considering the west coast of India and the Kathiawar peninsula, the obvious influence of the Indus Civilization on this region can be mapped through further archaeological explorations and insights.
+This mapping requires processing existing archaeological and geological data of the Sihor region along with a prime focus on study of the Vallabhi and Maitraka era, including exploration, survey and excavations targeting the submerged city of Vallabhi, which may have been critically responsible for Aryan Colonization across the continent, given the significance of Buddhism and Jainism during that period.

 Vedic, Buddhist and Maitraka periods

 Periodic excavations and findings, along with few existing ruins and monuments, already ask for thorough validation of their age.
 Eventually a large portion of Bhavnagar district falling under tectonically unstable zone, possibility of a major natural calamity in form of earthquake, tsunami or volcanic eruption can not be ruled out too.
 And therefore, the relics and old Vedic civilization may have been a matter of disappearance especially when the Vallabhi and Maitraka dynasty struggled to exist further, either a natural calamity or attacks by barbarians and/or later the known and frequent attacks by Mongols and Turks have to be the reasons behind the diminishing of a flourishing era of this region.

 Sihor is considered to be a prominent Buddhist circuit from about 5th-6th Centuries BC through Maitraka dynasty (till 8th century).
 Geologists are of opinion that rocks and the pattern of Sihor hills are unique and the age of this region would be older than that of Himalayas mountain range.
 The hill range is often observed as an outcome of volcanic activity.

 While efforts from historians and scholars for validating the research on Vijaya of Sri Lanka and his origin for his voyage to Ceylon in 543BC, the kingdom and dominance of Sinhapur need a greater attention.
 Its significance and mentions come out evident since early Vedic Period and Gupta Empire through Maitraka dynasty during the peak of Vallabhi with its significance as Sinhapur, it should be the period post 6th century, the name Sinhapur would have transformed into Shihor / Sihor.